multi-os-engine/multi-os-engine/moe/tools/moe.plugin.gradle/README.md

     - `no-wait-device`: tells the device launcher not to wait for devices if they're not connected.
     - `no-build`: tells the task not to build the project before launch.
 This requires an already existing build with the correct configuration.
+    - `no-launch`: tells the task not to launch the app.
+This is useful when you only want to build for your target devices and want to run as a separate step.
     - `debug`: tells the device and simulator launchers to launch with JDWP.
 Parameters for this option `<local-port>` or `<local-port>:<remote-port>`.
 Remote port only has an effect when launching on devices.
     - `arg`: passes the specified argument to the application.